lucascdlima/spotifyapp/README.md

 # spotifyapp
-Application in C++ to manage playlists by communicating with spotify server using the Spotify API
+Application in C++ to manage playlists and communicate with spotify server using the Spotify Web API